NREL/flasc/docs/getting_started.md

 ##

 FLASC is a tool for processing and running analysis on wind farm SCADA.
-If you have SCADA data from a wind farm, FLASC could be the tool from you!
+If you have SCADA data from a wind farm, FLASC could be the tool for you!
 FLASC is written in python and relies heavily on [`pandas`](https://pandas.pydata.org/).
 We assume a working knowledge of both.

 The general steps you'll probably want to follow are
 1. Get your SCADA data into a `pandas` `DataFrame`.
 FLASC assumes that the dataframe is in "wide" format (see notes below), and has at least the following columns: